Betfair sees growth prospects in Italy, United States

 Reflecting a retreat from markets including Germany and Greece, revenues fell six percent to 188 million pounds ($308 million) in the six months to the end of October, the company said on Tuesday.

-However, underlying earnings before interest, tax, depreciation and amortization (EBITDA) rose 16 percent to 48.9 million pounds, just beating analysts' average forecast.
+However, underlying earnings before interest, tax, depreciation and amortisation (EBITDA) rose 16 percent to 48.9 million pounds, just beating analysts' average forecast.

 The company, which has built a cash pile of around 200 million pounds, increased its interim dividend by 50 percent to 6 pence per share.

 Under Corcoran, Betfair has also begun to expand its more conventional sports book betting, where the bookmaker sets the odds.
-That broadens its appeal to mainstream gamblers but brings it into more direct competition with William Hill (WMH.L) and Paddy Power PAP.I.
+That broadens its appeal to mainstream gamblers but brings it into more direct competition with William Hill and Paddy Power.

 "Betfair has continued to make progress against the strategic objectives we set out in December 2012 and has delivered a good first half performance," Corcoran said.